bennyscripts/discord-docs/CONTRIBUTING.md

 1. **Structure**:
    - Include the request method (`GET`, `POST`, etc.), endpoint URL, and an example of the request.
    - Include the response from the HTTP request, if any.
+   - Endpoints are categorized on whether or not they trigger CAPTCHA.

    Example:
    ```http